 If you’re a looking for a longer backpacking experience in South America, this overland tour Cordilleras: Lima to Santiago matches my route almost exactly.
 You’ll cover my itinerary in 35 days, again with most of your expenditure included.

-If you’d like to see any of these places and travel in more comfort – we can easily tailor-made your holiday to include the highlights or include a few shorter tours in key places, for example:
+If you’d like to see any of these places and travel in more comfort – we can easily tailor-make your holiday to include the highlights or include a few shorter tours in key places.
+Take a look at our trip ideas below.

 If you’d like to plan a trip here, plenty of our consultants have experience travelling through South America and can put together an itinerary to suit your style and budget.
 Just call us or request a quote by email to start planning your trip!